NLP-Researcher/Indic-fake-news-datasets/README.md

 # Indic-fake-news-datasets
-Indic languages fake news data
+It contiand Malayalam and Telugu sample fake news datasets.
+If you want full dataset pull a request to me.